-The council may appoint at its first regular meeting in September or as soon as practicable thereafter, a town sergeant, who shall also be chief of police and have all the power vested in town sergeants by general law.
+The council shall appoint at its first regular meeting or as soon as practicable thereafter, a town sergeant, who shall also be chief of police and have all the power vested in town sergeants by general law.
 He shall hold office at the pleasure of the council.
 His duties shall be such as the council prescribes.
 He shall be vested with the powers of a conservator of the peace.
 His compensation shall be fixed by the council.
+(1954, chapter 477; 2012 chapter 633).